howlingpan/code-dot-org/pegasus/sites/virtual/curriculum-docs/k-5/glossary_old.md

 _(Course 3: Lesson 18)_

 #### workspace
-The white area on the right side of Code.org's online learning system where you drag and drop commands to build your program.
+The white area on the right side of Letron's online learning system where you drag and drop commands to build your program.
 _(Course 1: Lesson 4)_